top of page

 By Mark Schipper

-In writing the story Hemingway demonstrated one of his strongest talents, which was attaching his art to cultural events that would prove to be durable.
-Whether it was San Fermines in Pamplona, which few people outside of Basque France and Spain knew of when he made it famous in The Sun Also Rises, or the five-year-old football rivalry between USC and Notre Dame in the United States, the writer had an instinct for what would stand the test of time and tried to capture it as it was.
+In the story Hemingway demonstrated one of his strongest talents, which was attaching his art to durable cultural events.
+Whether it was San Fermines in Pamplona, which few people outside of Basque France and Spain knew of when he made it famous in The Sun Also Rises, or the five-year-old football rivalry between USC and Notre Dame in the United States, the writer had an instinct for what would last.

-Following details from the story we can say for certain Hemingway was writing about the 1930 Notre Dame/USC game from Los Angeles.
+Details from the story make it clear Hemingway was writing about the 1930 Notre Dame/USC game from Los Angeles.
 Found amongst several timeline markers, including an exchange about the World Series between the St. Louis Cardinals and Philadelphia Athletics, Hemingway references a popular, comedic song from that year called "Betty Coed."

-Betty Coed tells the story of a flirty young college girl who loves to get the attention of men.
-It is a funny track from the era, bawdier than you thought your great-grandparents approved of, and still a great listen today with its direct references to college and college football.
+It is a funny track, bawdier than what you thought your great-grandparents were into, and still a great listen with its many references to college football culture:

 Betty Co-Ed has lips of red for Harvard/